adrianomg/PAMPAR/README.md

 	`~$ make`

-  - You can run the 'run.sh' script and follow the steps to setup and run the benchmark.
+  - You can run the 'run.sh' script and follow the steps to set up and run the benchmark.

   	`~$ bash run.sh`